Protection in lieu of money: Davinder Singh’s close association with Hizbul revealed

 CRPF carries out vigilance check of 3 personnel in wake of Davinder Singh case

 Singh is alleged to have brought Naveed Babu, Mir Irfan and Rafi Rather from Shopian to Srinagar earlier this month.They set out to Jammu, from where they were planning on going to New Delhi.
-However before he could leave, the police arrested him sources familiar with the developments confirmed.
+However, before he could leave, the police arrested him sources familiar with the developments confirmed.

 Singh during his interrogation claimed that he was ferrying the Hizbul Mujahideen terrorists to facilitate their surrender.